Te Araroa (town)

-Te Araroa is a town in the Gisborne Region of the North Island of New Zealand.
+Te Araroa is a town in the Gisborne District of the North Island of New Zealand.
 It is 175 km north of Gisborne city, along State Highway 35 between Tokata and Awatere.
+It is 100 metres from its local beach.
 Te Araroa is the birthplace of noted Māori politician Sir Āpirana Ngata.
-Māori in the area are generally associated with the Ngāti Porou iwi.
-It is 100 metres from its local beach.
+Māori in the area are mostly associated with the Ngāti Porou iwi.

 The New Zealand Ministry for Culture and Heritage gives a translation of "the long path" for Te Araroa.

 The township has a medical centre, general store, takeaways, fire station and police station.
 In 2006 the local pub, the Kawakawa Hotel was ravaged by a major fire.
 Recreational facilities include a children's playground, skate park and rugby domain.